lklok66/ice/distribution/src/mac/IceJS/resources/readme.txt

 This installer installs the following components:

- - Ice for Javascript in /Library/Developer/IceJS-0.1.0
+ - Ice for JavaScript in /Library/Developer/IceJS-0.1.0

-To uninstall IceJS 0.1.0, please use the uninstall script that accompanies the distribution.
+To uninstall Ice for JavaScript 0.1.0, please use the uninstall script that accompanies the distribution.